yanbixing/Data-Science-Knowledge-Notes/statistics/ab_testing/ab_testing.md

     - Causality conclusion: website error make user to stay.
 (So we should increase the website error?)
       - This causality conclusion is absurd.
     - Note: customer churn = customer leave.
+  - How to distinguish?
+(My idea, no links yet.)
+    - Study on the mechanism, the see what is the connection between the experimental condition and results
+      - Method: survey, focus group, expert etc.
+    - Cohort analysis: 似乎不行, 因为也是correlation
+    - Casual inference: difference in difference? 这是啥？ (TBD)

 - Two phases of A/B testing: (TBD)
   - Exploration: use test samples to decide whether we need to make change.